1981 Stanley Cup playoffs: (1) New York Islanders vs. (4) New York Rangers

 This was the third playoff meeting between these two rivals.
 Both teams have split their previous two meetings.
 They last met in the 1979 Stanley Cup Semifinals where the Rangers won in six games.
 The teams split this year's four-game regular season series.

 (2) Calgary Flames vs. (3) Minnesota North Stars

 This was the first playoff meeting between these two teams.
 The teams split this year's four-game regular season series.

 Stanley Cup Finals

 This was the first playoff meeting between these two teams.
 The Islanders made their second consecutive and second overall appearance in the Finals; they defeated the Philadelphia Flyers the previous year in six games.
 Minnesota made their first Finals appearance in their fourteenth season after entering the league in 1967.
 The Islanders won this year's four-game regular season series earning six of eight points.

+Player statistics

+Skaters

+These are the top ten skaters based on points.